he2a/mpv-scripts/README.md

 - `gain` - Set the required gain or attenuation in dB.

 ## sview.lua
-A simple script to show multiple shaders running, in a clean list.
-Triggered on shader activation or by toggle button.
+A lightweight script that displays all loaded shaders in a clean format.
+It suppresses the default OSD message, allowing the list of loaded shaders to be viewed by toggling it.